PostgreSQL is an open source relational database management system developed by a worldwide team of volunteers.

 This is also true when exploring from BigQuery: your query result set may only be based on a single statement.

 - Simplify the query so that it runs faster.

 - Run the query in your database and store the results in a separate table.
 Then connect to that table in your data source.

 The PostgreSQL connector currently supports the following data types:

 When Looker Studio encounters a column of a non-supported type, it will not create a field for that column.

 To allow Looker Studio to connect to and query databases that are behind a firewall, you will need to open access to specific IP addresses.
 You may also need to configure your database to accept traffic from these addresses.
 Consult the documentation for your specific database for instructions on how to do this.

 18.104.22.168/23 2001:4860:4807::/48 (Optional, for platforms that support IPv6) 22.214.171.124/16

 Limits of the PostgreSQL connector

-- You can query a maximum of 100K rows using this connector.
+- You can query a maximum of 150K rows per query using this connector.